STomoya/MambaPainter/README.md

 The script will automatically create the translated image and a JSON file containing the command line arguments.
 You can add the `--save-all` option to save an image of patches used in the translation, predicted stroke parameters, and a timelapse GIF.

+### Notes on speed

+We use Mamba2 layers, which heavily relies on `triton`.
+Thus, when translating only one image you will encounter slow translation speed.
+You will see the proper speed after the second image when translating multiple images with one command.

 <details>
 <summary>Help</summary>